Welcome to Malpas Court Nursery

 Learning at home

 In Nursery we love singing nursery rhymes, action songs and number songs.
 It would be really beneficial and great fun for children to continue with this.
-Enclosed is a file of nursery rhymes and activities.

 It is also useful for children to listen to stories, talk about them and draw a character from the book.